Sunny Side Up Terms of Trade

-20.1: Unless agreed otherwise, half of the quoted cost for each Project (part) is due at the Commencement Date.
-The remaining amount is invoiced at completion (Going Live) of the same Project (part).
+20.1: Unless agreed otherwise, half of the quoted cost for each Project (part) is due before the Project starts.
+The remaining amount is invoiced at completion of the same Project.

 21.2: Sunny Side Up reserves the right to request progress payments at any time during a Project, up to, but not exceeding all work carried up to that time.

 20.3: Sunny Side Up invoices are due within 21 days of invoice date unless agreed otherwise.